bobbyluig/bobbyluig.github.io/_posts/2024-11-17-flying-with-the-wind/2024-11-17-flying-with-the-wind.md

 <script src="chart-tune.js" type="module"></script>
 {% endraw %}

 We can see from the chart above that the tuned vertical position controller is able to effectively track the target sequence while ensuring that velocity does not exceed 4 m/s when ascending or descending.
 This is not a realistic depiction of how a pilot would control the balloon since we allow the fuel and vent valve positions to change once per second.
-We could increase the sample time of the PID controllers so that the output changes slower, but this is sufficient for our purposes.
+We could increase the sample time of the PID controllers so that the outputs change slower, but the existing configuration is sufficient for our purposes.

 ## Moving Horizontally